Gene Bush, Speaker

 The presentation is arranged month-by-month with several slides depicting each period I particularly enjoy in my zone 6/5 garden.

-10 Months of Bloom is my most requested presentation.
+Ten Months of Bloom is my most requested presentation.

-Color in the Shade Garden: 9 Months of Natives in Bloom
+Nine Months of Natives in Bloom

 No need for native plant enthusiasts to feel overlooked and neglected.
 My “Nine months of Natives in Bloom” presentation presents plenty of bloom and color in the shade garden from March through November.
 If someone did not point out the fact they were native to our eastern U.S., one would simply see another well-planned perennial shade garden.